Jeongho-Choi/Jeongho-Choi.github.io/_pages/about.md

 My research has appeared in journals such as *Democratization*, *Political Science Research and Methods*, *Journal of Contemporary European Studies*, and *Social Science Quarterly*.

-I hold a Ph.D. in Political Science from the University of Iowa in 2025, as well as an M.A. (awarded for Excellent Master’s Thesis) and a B.A.
+I hold a Ph.D. in Political Science from the University of Iowa in 2025, as well as an M.A.
+(Awarded Excellent Master’s Thesis) and a B.A.
 (Graduated with High Distinction) in Political Science from Kyung Hee University, South Korea.

 My CV can be found [here.](https://www.dropbox.com/scl/fi/rd2fdym43vb3hqjyr5uow/Jeongho_Choi_cv.pdf?rlkey=v1p9hglhw6uquyej4xxcgt71y&st=syeyclvr&dl=0)